 - Instructional Design

 This mission is accomplished through coursework, practice, and scholarship.
 All of these are designed to impart the values of the information profession, including knowledge, skills, habits of thought and inquiry; ethics; and commitment to service to the library, archives, and information professions.
-The core values of the University of Maryland—excellence, diversity and inclusiveness; innovation and creativity; ethical action, civility and collegiality; and openness and accountability—serve as the foundation for and guiding principles of the MLS community and are incorporated into all of its instruction, research, and service activities.
+The core values of the University of Maryland—excellence, diversity and inclusiveness; innovation and creativity; ethical action, civility and collegiality; and openness and accountability—serve as the foundation for and guiding principles of the MLIS community and are incorporated into all of its instruction, research, and service activities.

 At the iSchool we seek students who will serve as the next generation of leaders in information science and who will succeed in the dynamic and evolving global information society.

-The requirements for earning an online MLS degree are the same as for the on-campus degree.
+The requirements for earning an online MLIS degree are the same as for the on-campus degree.
 Graduates of the online program are awarded the same diploma as graduates who complete the program on-campus.
 The same outstanding faculty members who teach the on-campus courses teach online courses.
 The only differences between the online and on-campus programs are the delivery method and the number of course offerings in a given semester.

-The Masters in Library Science Program requires 36 credit hours of academic work to be completed with a minimum 3.0 GPA within five calendar years from the first semester of registration.
+The Masters in Library and Information Science Program requires 36 credit hours of academic work to be completed with a minimum 3.0 GPA within five calendar years from the first semester of registration.
 At least 24 of the 36 required credits must be designated LBSC, INST, or INFM courses taken in the iSchool.

 History and Library Science Dual Degree Requirements

 Students who wish to pursue the dual degree History and Library Science (HiLS) program typically complete the program of study in three (3) years, however they have up to five (5) years to complete the degrees.
 The HiLS program requires fifty-four (54) credit hours of study, with a minimum of twenty-four (24) hours in both the Department of History and the College of Information Studies.
 Students select how to use the remaining six (6) credits.
-HiLS students complete the same MLS Core courses and field study requirements as non-dual degree students.
+HiLS students complete the same MLIS Core courses and field study requirements as non-dual degree students.
 Additional information can be found here.

-Each student in the MLS Program selects one of our unique specializations.
+Each student in the MLIS Program selects one of our unique specializations.
 Students who pursue the "Individualized Program Plan" may create their own course plan, or may select to follow one or two knowledge areas.
 Knowledge areas are guides to help students select appropriate courses for acquiring in-demand skill sets for common career interests.

-Because not all of the classes we offer in-person are offered as an online class, Online MLS students will not be able to complete all of the specializations offered by the Program.
+Because not all of the classes we offer in-person are offered as an online class, Online MLIS students will not be able to complete all of the specializations offered by the Program.
 The specializations that can be completed fully online are marked with an asterisk.